 (Before a rollover into an IRA, my Post 401(k) had a small stake in the Berkshire Hathaway Stock Fund.
 It never included any investments in Washington Post Co. stock; make of that what you will.)

-My regular clients ought to be more relevant: I contribute a weekly tips/Q&A column for USA Today’s site, write about tech-policy issues at Yahoo Tech.
-Before then, I spent most of 2012 doing a weekly post and monthly podcast for the Consumer Electronics Association, spent 2013 covering tech policy at the Computer & Communications Industry Association‘s Disruptive Competition Project blog, and cover gadgets and social media for Discovery News from 2011 to late 2013.
+My regular clients ought to be more relevant: I contribute a weekly tips/Q&A column for USA Today’s site and write another weekly column on tech-policy issues at Yahoo Tech.
+Before then, I spent most of 2012 doing a weekly post and monthly podcast for the Consumer Electronics Association, spent 2013 covering tech policy at the Computer & Communications Industry Association‘s Disruptive Competition Project blog, and reviewed gadgets and social media for Discovery News from 2011 to late 2013.
 For 2012, CEA and Discovery each made up maybe a third of my income, USA Today about a fifth.
 In 2013, DisCo had the largest share, followed by USAT and then Discovery.

-The balance has come from other freelance work: longer-than-Twitter updates at Sulia; various pieces for Ars Technica, Boing Boing, PCMag.com, CNNMoney.com, The Atlantic Cities, Reader’s Digest, ReadWriteWeb, PBS NewsHour’s Rundown blog, The Magazine, Washingtonian, SmartBear Software’s Software Quality Matters blog; Twitter chats for IDG; a chapter for an e-book by Lumension Security; an overdubbed appearance on Al Jazeera’s Arabic-language channel; and an honorarium for interviews on the History Channel’s “101 Gadgets That Changed The World” special.
+The balance has come from other freelance work: longer-than-Twitter updates at Sulia; various pieces for Ars Technica, Boing Boing, PCMag.com, CNNMoney.com, The Atlantic Cities, Reader’s Digest, ReadWriteWeb, PBS NewsHour’s Rundown blog, VentureBeat, The Magazine, Washingtonian, SmartBear Software’s Software Quality Matters blog; Twitter chats for IDG; a chapter for an e-book by Lumension Security; an overdubbed appearance on Al Jazeera’s Arabic-language channel; and an honorarium for interviews on the History Channel’s “101 Gadgets That Changed The World” special.

 I’ve also taken speaking fees from Google, the Telecom Council of Silicon Valley, Edmunds.com and the Capital Cabal.
 WordPress.com’s WordAds program adds a tiny bit of incidental income.
-The one or two Amazon affiliate links here may do the same at some point, but I mainly added them to see how the program works.
+The occasional Amazon affiliate links here may do the same at some point, but I mainly added them to see how the program works.

 Lastly, I’ve had travel or lodging paid for by Edmunds, TV Land (to record a spot on its “Best Night In” program), the organizers of the IFA trade show in Berlin (it covered much of the travel costs of a group of U.S. journalists in 2012 and 2013), the U.S. Fish and Wildlife Service (I spoke on a panel about social media at its Shepherdstown, W.V. training center), the Influence HR conference in San Francisco (I talked about journalism-PR interactions on a panel there), the PR Summit conference in the same city (where I was on a panel about the intersections of blogging and journalism) and Techonomy 13 in Tucson (a sponsor, Ford, paid airfare and lodging for myself and other journalists).
-I was also able to pay a CEA-discount rate for my CES lodging in 2012 and 2013 in return for leading brief tours of a few show-floor exhibits.
+I’ve also had CEA cut me a break on CES lodging in 2012, 2013 and 2014 in return for leading brief tours of a few show-floor exhibits.